AntoineBlaud/EasyRe/README.md

 # EasyRe
-IDA Python3 script that's make you re life easier.
-It allows to trace and saved code/memory thats you selected, then browse the trace.
+IDA Python3 script that's make you runtime analyse easier.
+It allows to trace the code that you selected, then browse the trace, see registers, values and memory associated to the instructions saved by the trace.
+It allow in a easy way to compare data given to specific part of the code between different calls.

 ## How to used